f3d-app/f3d/doc/user/07-COMMANDS.md

 `decrease_opacity`: A specific command to decrease opacity.
 Unset opacity will be treated as if it has a value of 1.
 No argument.

-`print_scene_info`: A specific command to print information about the scene, No argument.
+`print_scene_info`: A specific command to print information about the scene.
+No argument.

-`print_coloring_info`: A specific command to print information about coloring settings, No argument.
+`print_coloring_info`: A specific command to print information about coloring settings.
+No argument.

-`print_mesh_info`: A specific command to print information from the mesh importer, No argument.
+`print_mesh_info`: A specific command to print information from the mesh importer.
+No argument.

-`print_options_info`: A specific command to print libf3d options that have a value, No argument.
+`print_options_info`: A specific command to print libf3d options that have a value.
+No argument.

+`print_config_info`: A specific command to print config file information.
+No argument.

 `set_camera front/top/right/back/bottom/left/isometric`: A specific command to position the camera in the specified location relative to the model.
 Supports `front`, `top`, `right`, `back`, `bottom`, `left`, `isometric` arguments. eg: `set_camera top`.